 Sonoma International Film Festival

-After my recent visit to Sonoma, this film festival would normally be on my wish list for what to do in Northern California in March, partly for the films, partly for the historic venues, and partly for the idyllic wine country location.
+After my recent visit to Sonoma, this film festival is on my wish list for what to do in Northern California in March, partly for the films, partly for the historic venues, and partly for the idyllic wine country location.

 The Sonoma International Film Festival was recently included on MovieMaker Magazine’s list of the 25 coolest film festivals in the world.
 Featuring more than 100 films representing more than 30 countries, the festival also includes tribute guests, special events, and parties, and best of all, it’s located in the food and wine heart of California.